 Many people have the need to be able to utilize multiple monitors trading; however, also need the portability of a laptop or a tablet.
 Quite often those devices only have one video output though, so you are stuck with the laptop screen and one external monitor while at your desk, or if you are lucky two external monitors.

-Below I have compiled a list of six options to help solve this problem.
+Below I have compiled a list of six tablet and laptop trading setups to help solve this problem.
 Some of the options are very inexpensive starting at only a few dollars as they use equipment you already own.
 Others are quite a bit more expensive, but will replicate what a desktop trading setup could do in a laptop.
 We will start with the least expensive options and work up from there.

 Many people have multiple computers lying around, however, it is kind of a hassle to have them all on one desk with multiple keyboards and mice.
 This of course leads to needing to switch back and forth between them, and that’s where the Advil becomes needed.
 This is where the following products come in as they allow you to share your keyboard and mouse across multiple computers, making them act as if they were one.